 Lovely pastel tones, wooden structures that remind little houses, and green plants all over the place.
 ‘Kitty burns’ is a unique project, which allowed the Biasol: Design Studio to combine their experience in interior, product, and branding design and to create a unique space with a character.

 The designers created a dual personality for the brand.
 The playful, cozy, loving concept that the Kitty brand reflects was used creating the interior and combined with the style that Burns’ company is presenting.

-The biggest challenge which the architects describe was the shape of preexisting 6 metre high ceilings.
+The biggest challenge which the architects describe was the shape of preexisting 6 meter high ceilings.

 The timber bulkheads are giving the possibility of forming the house shape, which is above the dining areas.
-From there, it is lined with three dimensional details and this is allows natural light to create the effect of the shadows, by changing the colour of the timber. ”
+From there, it is lined with three-dimensional details and this allows natural light to create the effect of the shadows, by changing the color of the timber. ”

 Along with that, the architects describe more about their project:

 “We created two main areas of the bar – the coffee bar and the elixir bar.
 The bar is lined with handmade pale turquoise tiles, which create a playful impression.
-As a contrast – strong overhead structure constructed from Australian natural timbers, represents Burns’ more sharp look.
-Within the coffee bar we have introduced a waiting area for patrons, as well as designing a mobile coffee cart that echoes the design language of the main bar.”
+As a contrast – a strong overhead structure constructed from Australian natural timber represents Burns’ more sharp look.
+Within the coffee bar, we have introduced a waiting area for patrons, as well as designing a mobile coffee cart that echoes the design language of the main bar.”

-The project is well combined, starting with the concept, the choosen materials, and the integrity of all the work.
+The project is well combined, starting with the concept, the chosen materials, and the integrity of all the work.